BrockDSL/Introduction-to-AI-Tools/README.md

 No prior experience with this topic is needed for this workshop.

-*Estimated length of workshop: 1 hour*
+*Estimated length of workshop: 1.5 hours*

 ----